bioconnector/bims8382/r-hw-dplyr.md

 ## 10      Australia 0.9864457
 ```

 7) Which combinations of continent (besides Asia) and year have the highest average population across all countries?

-**n.b. your output should include all results sorted by highest average population**
+**n.b. your output should include all results sorted by highest average population**.
+With what you already know, this one may stump you.
+See [this Q&A](http://stackoverflow.com/q/27207963/654296) for how to `ungroup` before `arrange`ing.

 ```